 I'm broadly interested in the interaction between plants and their environment.
-My focus is on carbon storage in trees and how carbon flows through them over time.
-To assess carbon storage, I measure the size, age, and seasonality of nonstructural carbohydrate reserves in various species using colorimetric analyses and isotopic techniques.
-Understanding the dynamics of nonstructural carbohydrate reserves allows us to better predict forest growth and survival under global change.
+My focus is on carbon storage in trees.
+To explore carbon dynamics, I measure the size, age, and seasonality of nonstructural carbohydrates in various species using colorimetric analyses and isotopic techniques.
+Understanding how carbon flows through trees allows us to better predict forest growth and survival under global change.

 I'm currently a Donnelly Postdoctoral Fellow working in the Brodersen Lab at the Yale School of Forestry & Environmental Studies.